Understanding the Distinction Between Cleaning, Disinfecting, and Sterilizing

 3. Sterilizing:

 Sterilizing is the highest level of microbial control, aiming to eliminate or destroy all microbial life forms, including bacteria, viruses, fungi, and spores.
 The sterilization process ensures the absence of viable microorganisms, reducing the risk of infection to the lowest possible level.
 Sterilization is typically employed in medical and laboratory settings, where maintaining an aseptic environment is critical.
-It involves using methods such as heat, steam, pressure, radiation, or chemical agents that can achieve a high level of microbial kill.
+It involves using methods such as heat, steam, pressure, radiation, or chemical agents to achieve a high level of microbial kill.

 Key Differences: